-Your recruit will be totally disconnected from the outside world.
+Your recruit is totally disconnected from the outside world.
 They have no idea if their team is winning or what is happening around the world.
 Be sure to send them updates on their favorite things.
-It’s good for them to disconnect from their environment and feel at home for a little bit.
+It’s good for them to disconnect from their new environment and feel at home for a little bit.

 5. You love them